jokelley/Pmex-GenomicConvergence/6_Structural_Variant_Identification.md

 The output from this are files names sv.config.1, sv.config2, etc.

-Run the local assemblies and alignments using the svAssemble.pl script included with SVMerge Depending on the number of sv.config files (which depends on the number of SVs in your raw set), it would be worthwhile to run this as an array or loop
+Run the local assemblies and alignments using the svAssemble.pl script included with SVMerge.
+Depending on the number of sv.config files (which depends on the number of SVs in your raw set), it would be worthwhile to run this as an array or loop.

 	cd /project/version/svdir/localAssemblies/
 	svAssemble.pl config/sv.config.1 <path_to_samtools>